DougTrefun/middle_earth_tracker/README.md

 Welcome to the Middle-earth Walking Tracker!
 This program helps you visualize and track your walking or running progress on a map of Middle-earth.
 It's designed to motivate and inspire users by allowing them to embark on a virtual journey through the iconic locations from J.R.R.
 Tolkien's legendary universe.

+The goal of this project is to provide a free and customizable activity tracker themed around the journey of the Fellowship of the Ring.
+It is meant to be a simple alternative to other activity trackers currently out there.
+I honestly have no clue whether or not this exact thing exists in this form already.
+I have enjoyed working on this project greatly and would love for other people to enjoy it to.

 ![image](https://github.com/user-attachments/assets/4f6b51f2-8a7a-4988-930d-3fd244ad0fb6)